raspberrypilearning/scratchpc-interactive-book/en/step_1.md

 + Have at least one sprite,
 + Have interactive features on each page,
 + Say or do something different with every page,
-+ Have speech or sound effects,
++ Have speech or sound effects.

 Your book could: